 The accounting and payment processing aspect is highly important for any remote business, from how to pay your collaborators to how to get paid by your clients.
 Most tools contain invoicing solutions, project ETAs, Gantt diagrams and accounting features.
 Tools that can handle payment processing include Quick Books, Fresh Books, Due.com, Paypal for Business etc.

-In regards to intelligent banking, this area is still under development by independent startups and international banks undergoing service innovation.
+With regard to intelligent banking, this area is still under development by independent startups and international banks undergoing service innovation.
 In an attempt to revolutionize the payment collaboration landscape, startups such as NextPayments are working on a new ATM and banking system for teams (employees and contractors).
 The user management technology grants a unique log on for each user, control access to multiple functions depending on role, a configurable user access platform and much more.
 The technology is briefly explained in this video.
 For the moment, the technology is available only in Australia and New Zealand, however, this can become soon available in countries worldwide.

 Here are additional ways to make working remotely a total win for you, besides the online business tools mentioned above:

-1. Solid WiFi and broadband connection;
+1. Solid Wi-Fi and broadband connection;

 2. World clock availability: set your times to fit with everyone involved in your business, from clients to collaborators.
 If that isn’t possible, work out a schedule that works for everyone;